Indiana attorney general not charged after groping allegations

-(Reuters) - Indiana’s attorney general will not face criminal charges after a special prosecutor investigated claims by four women that he groped them at a party, an attorney for the women said on Tuesday.
+(Reuters) - Indiana’s attorney general will not face criminal charges after four women accused him of groping them at a party, a special prosecutor investigating the sexual misconduct claims said on Tuesday.

 Special prosecutor Daniel Sigler was appointed to investigate the allegations against state Attorney General Curtis Hill, a Republican who faced calls to resign after they became public this summer.

+“Accepting all the victims’ statements describing Hill’s conduct as true, I nonetheless will not file charges against Hill,” Sigler said in a report filed to the Marion County Superior Court on Tuesday.
+“The evidence is not sufficient to establish that Hill’s intent in the touching was rude, insolent or angry.”

-Representatives for Sigler and Hill were not immediately available to comment.
+Representatives for Hill were not immediately available to comment.

 Hill has denied ever touching anyone inappropriately.